“Workers of D.C.”

 “Alone on the Weekends”

 This collection features a single subject seemingly participating in common activities enjoyed by friends.
-Shot akin to real photos taken during parties, the viewer may choose to view these images as though authentic, however, as soon as the illusion is established, it is remembered that this collection is of a single subject, and she is “alone on the weekends”
+Shot akin to real photos taken during parties, the viewer might initially view these images as though authentic; however, as soon as the illusion is established, it is shattered again.
+Each of these photos features only one subject, edited in different poses to appear as though part of a large gathering.
+And so, though she appears to be in the midst of a party, she is indeed “alone on the weekends.”